 Meet with a Fellowship Advisor

 Talk with fellowship adviser, Lisa Gates, about your interests.
 She will be able to help you assess how competitive a candidate you are for a given opportunity, or she may suggest other options for you.
 The adviser will also provide guidance on the application process for your chosen fellowship.
 Typically, this involves securing letters of recommendation and writing (and rewriting) application essays.

 Understand the Application Process

 The process differs for different fellowships.
 For some opportunities, you can apply directly.
 Other fellowships are managed through Middlebury and require that you follow internal processes and deadlines.

 - For fellowships managed through Middlebury, you must be nominated or evaluated by the College.
 This requires that you submit specific application materials by an internal deadline and identify the faculty who will ultimately write your letters of recommendation.
 Depending on the fellowship, an interview may, or may not be required as part of the nomination process.
-What happens after you submit the application?
+What happens after nominees submit the final application?
 In some cases, as in Marshall, Watson, and Truman fellowships, finalists are selected and invited to interview.
 In cases such as the Fulbright, there are no interviews—fellowship winners are selected solely on the basis of their application materials.
 This is why it is especially important that application materials and essays be persuasive, captivating, and flawless with respect to grammar and spelling.